Bride by Mistake: Production

 The film was a remake of The Richest Girl in the World and was originally entitled That Hunter Girl.
 Bert Gance produced it at RKO.

 In December 1943 Hedda Hopper reported that two stars under contract to David O Selznick, Dorothy McGuire and Alan Marshall would work for RKO on a film the following year – possibly The Fair Barbarian or The Flashing Stream.
 In January 1944 RKO announced they were going to make a marital comedy I Married the Navy written by Emmett Lavery, who was to co produce with Val Lewton.
 It would be directed by Richard Wallace and star Marshall and McGuire.

 In March 1944 RKO announced they had postponed I Married a Navy due to McGuire's refusal to make it.
 They substituted it on the studio's schedule with That Hunter Girl which was to star Marshall and Laraine Day and be directed by Wallace.

-Producer Bert Gance borrowed Henry and Phoebe Ephron from Fox to rewrite the script – not to change the structure but to 'jazz it up".
+Producer Bert Gance borrowed Henry Ephron and Phoebe Ephron from Fox to rewrite the script – not to change the structure but to 'jazz it up".
 The Ephrons had never written a full script before – Fox hired them off the back of the success of a play they had written – so they asked a secretary who had been the best screenwriter to ever work at the studio; she said Norman Krasna.
 They got every Krasna script they could and copied how he did his scripts.

 When they started writing the star was going to be Dorothy McGuire but she was replaced shortly before production by Laraine Day.
 Henry Ephron said they "had written the part for McGuire's original and somewhat eccentric style (she hardly ever came through the front door; she always climbed in through the window)" but felt Day was "fine.
 A good enough actress and quite beautiful."

 Laraine Day and Marsha Hunt were borrowed from MGM, Alan Marshall was borrowed from David O. Selznick, Allyn Jolson was borrowed from 20th Century Fox and Edgar Buchanan was borrowed from Columbia.
 Filming started in March 1944.

 The film was called That Hunter Girl but the title was changed to Bride By Mistake in May 1944.
 Day said she liked making the movie "tremendously.
 It was the first film designed to make audience laugh for which I had been chosen.
 I'm hoping this will exert and new and beneficial influence."